fireh9lly/just-the-docs-forestry/docs/a-walkthrough-setting-up-a-simple-game.md

 ![](/assets/images/bg_closeeditor.gif)

 In Unity's Project window, navigate to Assets > Resources > VNKit > Backgrounds.
 This will open up the Backgrounds folder for your game.
-Drag and drop your background image to it from your file explorer window.
+Drag and drop your background image into the Backgrounds folder, from your file explorer window.

 ![](/assets/images/bg_bgadd.gif)